-Tom Williams is deputy news editor.
+Tom Williams is news editor.
 He joined Times Higher Education in March 2022?as a reporter covering teaching and employment issues.
 He was previously a news reporter at Metro.co.uk and worked as a journalist for the Oxford Mail and BBC Radio Oxford.
 Tom holds a BA in politics from the University of Nottingham and an MA in journalism and media studies from the University of Sussex.?

 <网曝门 class="pane-title">